zegervdv/qmk_firmware/keyboards/nuphy/air75_v2/ansi/customizations.md

 - `Fn + M + D` toggles QMK debugging.
 Don't turn this on when not connected to QMK toolbox.
 The letter `D` will light up red when enabled.
 - Side indicators will flash red for 0.5s when board enters sleep mode, as an indicator.
 This is a deep sleep state.
-It only happens if the board is not charging, otherwise the board enters a light sleep state with no indicators.
+There are no indicators in other sleep modes.
 - Bluetooth connection indicators will be lit blue when establishing connection.
 This lights the corresponding BT mode key.
 No indicator for RF as the sidelight is a different colour.
 - Default startup LED brightness set to zero and side led set to lowest brightness.
 This is because I don't use LEDs so I don't need to toggle them off when resetting the board or flashing new firmware.
 - 3ms debounce instead of 2ms (potential stability)
+- 3 sleep modes (inspired by @adi4086) - Toggle with the default sleep mode button.
+  - Deep Sleep (NRF off, MCU off, LED off) - lowest power consumption.
+This is the default.
+  - Light Sleep (NRF off, LED off) - no real reason to use this, but might wake up quicker.
+  - No Sleep - for those that want their board to always be on...

 ## Fixes